ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 - Connection to and power of the gods.
 Since the apocalypse, Atnia's connection to the gods has been severed, but those who still worship them draw power from relics left behind after the fall, still infused with the power of the gods.
 - Clerics, priests, those who value religion or the gods.

-There is no hard gate on which cards you can include in your deck, you may include cards from all 7 ideals if you want to, however you may then have a very hard time meeting the devotion requirements to play them.
+There is no hard gate on which cards you can include in your deck.
+You may include cards from all 7 ideals if you want to, however you may then have a very hard time meeting the devotion requirements to play them.

 ---
-### Locations
-You gain devotion to ideals primarily by playing locations.
-#### Locations
-Play up to one location per round.
-When you play a location it goes to the location zone.
-Instead of having a devotion requirement to play, the ideal icons on location cards indicate how much devotion to that ideal the location provides while in the location zone.
-Locations don't unflip at round start.

-The most basic locations are the Core locations, which you can include any number of in your deck.
-These are dual ideal locations with a single use 'deplete' ability to draw a card for 1 energy.
-#### Exploration
-At burst speed, you may explore by putting a card from your hand on the bottom of your deck to create and play any Wilderness location of your choice.
-Wilderness locations are single ideal locations which add 1 devotion to their ideal.
-Note: you do not have to reveal the card you explored with and it does not matter what its ideals were, you can pick any of the seven Wilderness locations.

-Notably, even if you don't *need* another location, you can use exploration to effectively replace a card in your hand with a draw from your deck via the Wilderness location's Deplete ability.

----
 ## Playing Cards & the Horizon
 The horizon gives you a chance to see what your opponent is doing and react to it.

-To play a card, you must meet it's ideal devotion requirement and pay it's costs.
+To play a card, you must meet its devotion requirement and pay it's costs.

 When you play a card or ability, it goes to the horizon zone, and the player who did not play the card becomes the active player, who may then take an action or pass.
 Any new cards/effects put into the horizon zone are placed above other cards/effects already there.
-Once any player passes after doing nothing (or only taking actions at infinite speed, eg triggered abilities), all cards in the horizon zone (unresolved cards) are resolved in order of top to bottom.
+Once any player passes after doing nothing, all cards in the horizon zone (unresolved cards) are resolved in order of top to bottom.

 When a card is played, it goes to the horizon.
 When it resolves, it goes to battlefield if it is a unit or item, the discard pile if it is a spell, and the location zone if it is a location.
 When a card on the battlefield or horizon is destroyed (such as by having no more health left), it is put into the discard pile.
-Damage only occurs to cards in the battlefield and horizon.
+Damage only occurs to cards in the battlefield and horizon, and is permanent as long as the card remains in those zones.

-- To reiterate, you pay an ability or card's cost to play it, and only once it resolves it does it's effect / enters play.
+- To reiterate, you pay an ability or card's cost to play it, and only once it resolves it does its effect / enters play.
 - During the main phase, when all cards/abilities resolve, the player who did not control the bottom card on the horizon becomes the active player.
 - All abilities are placed into the horizon just as cards are.
 - Since new cards are placed onto the horizon above cards already there, when the horizon cards resolve, cards most recently added to the horizon zone will resolve before cards added to the horizon at an earlier point in time.